How the Oculus Quest 2 made me fall in love with working out - CNN Underscored

 Stanton founded the VR Health Institute to dig deeper into what he believes is the “next generation of exercise,” working with the department of kinesiology at San Francisco State University to come up with in-depth tests that measure how many calories playing a VR game can burn.
 The Institute’s website currently provides calorie-per-minute ratings for dozens of virtual reality games.
 For example, a relaxed game like ThunderGod is rated as the exercise equivalent of walking, while more intense titles such as Audioshield are rated as being comparable to biking.

-The Institute was able to achieve these ratings thanks to the work of Dr. Jimmy Baguely, an assistant professor of kinesiology at San Francisco State University.
-While Baguely and his team were able to definitively prove that VR gaming can be real exercise, they also discovered a phenomenon I experienced myself — those working out in VR rarely feel like they’re pushing themselves as hard as they actually are.
+The Institute was able to achieve these ratings thanks to the work of Dr. Jimmy Bagley, an associate professor of kinesiology at San Francisco State University.
+While Bagley and his team were able to definitively prove that VR gaming can be real exercise, they also discovered a phenomenon I experienced myself: Those working out in VR rarely feel like they’re pushing themselves as hard as they actually are.

-“So they basically perceived the [VR] exercise as light, light, moderate.
-Whereas the exercise in real life for them was light, moderate, and vigorous,” says Baguley, referring to various tests measuring how subjects feel after working out on both a treadmill and in VR.
+“So they basically perceived the [VR] exercise as light, light, moderate, whereas the exercise in real life for them was light, moderate and vigorous,” says Bagley, referring to various tests measuring how subjects feel after working out on both a treadmill and in VR.
 “So this was the whole idea.
-You’re playing a game and it’s so fun that you don’t realize you’re exercising.
+You’re playing a game and it’s so fun that you don’t realize you’re exercising.”

 “That’s one of the things that’s kind of, I would say, an unfair judgment of this doom and gloom scenario.
 It’s like, ‘Everyone’s inside, and stuck in VR, and they’re hooked, and they’re addicted, and no one has a real life anymore!’ says Stauffer.
-“If anything, it really enhances your interest and your ability to say, “Wow, I can go for a two mile walk.
-I can go for a 16 mile bike ride.
+“If anything, it really enhances your interest and your ability to say, ‘Wow, I can go for a 2-mile walk.
+I can go for a 16-mile bike ride.
 I do want to hike to the top of that mountain.
 Look at my cardio chart from my VR workout from today.
-This is nothing.”
+This is nothing.’”

 It’s all about community

-Perhaps no group of people exemplify this sense of connection better than the community that has formed around Supernatural.
-The app’s most dedicated users that have surpassed more than 100,000 in total points, known as the “The Supernatural 100k Club,” meet every Sunday over a virtual Zoom brunch hosted by Stauffer.
-I had the chance to sit in one of the group’s meetings, and it was incredibly enlightening and uplifting — laughs were shared, tears were shed, and countless stories were told about the ways that virtual reality exercise has impacted all of these people’s lives.
+Perhaps no group of people exemplifies this sense of connection better than the community that has formed around Supernatural.
+The app’s most dedicated users, who have surpassed more than 100,000 in total points, known as the “The Supernatural 100k Club,” meet every Sunday over a virtual Zoom brunch hosted by Stauffer.
+I had the chance to sit in on one of the group’s meetings, and it was incredibly enlightening and uplifting — laughs were shared, tears were shed and countless stories were told about the ways that virtual reality exercise has impacted all of these people’s lives.

 The group’s members range in age from folks in their early 30s to those in their early 70s, with varying backgrounds, genders, body types and exercise experience.
-But there’s one common thread that ties them all together: they finally enjoy working out thanks to Supernatural, and consider it vital to both their physical and mental health.
+But there’s one common thread that ties them all together: Thanks to Supernatural, they finally enjoy working out and consider the game vital to both their physical and mental health.

 Many players echoed a common sentiment about how Supernatural and Oculus Quest have pushed them to work out in ways that going to the gym simply couldn’t.